Making your product measurable is one of the most important things to make your product successful.

 It’s time to gather all your data and create a cracking KPI report or even a KPI dashboard to monitor your product and keep your stakeholders in the loop.

 Product data analytics should be a daily tool in your toolkit to make decisions and review the progress of your development.
 The KPIs are just a small subset of the analytics for your product, but they are what rolls it all up into a high-level picture.
-When you define your KPIs you need to think about how will actually get the data to measure them.
+When you define your KPIs, you need to think about how you will actually get the data to measure them.
 Here are some possible data sources for your KPIs.
 Web analytics Web analytics products help you understand what users do on your website.
 Implementing a web analytics product can be as easy as including a little snippet of code.
 But don’t be fooled.
 Web analytics are only as meaningful as you make them.
-In their out-of-the-box implementation web analytics products usually just track visits, visitors, and page views.
-In order to get good KPIs from web analytics, you will likely have to include more code into your product.
+In their out-of-the-box implementation, web analytics products usually just track visits, visitors, and page views.
+To get good KPIs from web analytics, you will likely have to include more code into your product.
 Some examples are custom events to track certain steps in a flow or the value of a product a customer is viewing.
-Think ahead of what you would like to track and implement the analytics for every new feature together with the functionality.
+Think ahead of what you would like to track and implement the analytics for every new feature and functionality.
 In this way, you will be able to track it from day one after rollout.
 Custom Product Database Analytics Database analytics are metrics you get from data that you store in your own systems.
-Your database is what your product and the business operates on.
-Some examples of such metrics may be products purchased or users registered.
+Your database is what your product and the business operate on.
+Some examples of such metrics may be products purchased or registered users.
 These numbers are generally very reliable.
 Database analytics are often better metrics for KPIs than web analytics.
 Database analytics reflect actual events that drive the business.
-Web behavior on the other hand may not result in value to the business at all.
+Web behavior, on the other hand, may not result in value to the business at all.
 Data Warehouse Some companies use a separate data warehouse to store their business data.
 If possible, include your product data in the data warehouse, too.
 Including your product data has several advantages.
 You can link up your product data to other business data.
 You can analyze your KPIs using your company’s BI (Business Intelligence) tools.
 You can create nice visual dashboards using the BI tools.